twitter/typeahead.js/doc/jquery_typeahead.md

 jQuery#typeahead
 ----------------

-The UI component of typeahead.js is a available as a jQuery plugin.
+The UI component of typeahead.js is available as a jQuery plugin.
 It's responsible for rendering suggestions and handling DOM interactions.

 Table of Contents